God, this is such a black day for the American left.

 This story reads like a parody script that we would write here.

-I mean, it is just it's it's hilarious.
+I mean, it is just, it's hilarious.

-Starts out the new Washington Post ABC News poll, finds Congressional Democrats in the best position they've held in 14 years, besting President Bush and Republican lawmakers on a rock.
+Starts out the new Washington Post-ABC news poll, finds congressional Democrats in the best position they've held in 14 years, besting President Bush and Republican lawmakers on Iraq, the economy, healthcare, immigration, ethics, and more.

 And yet, and yet they keep losing.

-If the Democrats are doing so well in these polls, issue after issue after issue, and Bush's approval is so low at 39%.
+How can this be if the Democrats are doing so well in these polls, issue after issue after issue, and Bush's approval is so low, 39 percent?

 How in the world can they?